jhderojasUVa/ToDo/todo_node_server/README.md

-# Node REST server
+# Node REST server and WebSocket Server

 Because it will be nice to have a simple rest service without creating complex things I have done this.

 ## How to run

 1. Install Node from https://nodejs.org
-2. run: node server.js
+2. run: node web_server.js (for the webserver version)
+3. run: node websocket_server.js (for the websocket version)
 3. Done!

 It runs on port 3000 but you can change if you need it.